microsoft/BANG/README.md

 ## TIPS:
 1, Autoregressive needs fewer finetuning steps, while Non-autoregressive needs longtime finetuning to get good performance.
-2, For AR finetuning, you can directly use the code in [ProphetNet](https://github.com/microsoft/ProphetNet).
-3, **We highly recommend you use sequence distillation before NAR finetuning.**
+2, **We highly recommend you use sequence distillation before NAR finetuning.**
-4, If you met problems to run fairseq-preprocess, fairseq-train and other commands, or if you want to modify the workflow/inference pipeline, it's a good choice to download fairseq git repo, checkout v0.9.0, and merge our codes.
+3, If you met problems to run fairseq-preprocess, fairseq-train and other commands, or if you want to modify the workflow/inference pipeline, it's a good choice to download fairseq git repo, checkout v0.9.0, and merge our codes.
 Then, modify their preprocess.py, train.py or generate.py, to run your new pipeline.